shaswatacharya/wifi-password-extractor-gui/README.md

 ## 🚀 Installation

 ### 1. **Clone or Download**:
+You have two options to get started:

-Clone or download this repository to your local machine.
+- **Option 1**: Clone or download this repository to your local machine.

 ```bash
 git clone https://github.com/shaswatacharya/wifi-password-extractor-gui.git
 ```

+- **Option 2**: If you want to directly download the executable, **[click here to download wifi-pass-extract.exe](https://github.com/shaswatacharya/wifi-password-extractor-gui/wifi-pass-extract.exe)**.

-### 2. **Navigate to Project Folder**:
+### 2. **Navigate to Project Folder** (if cloning):
-Open the project folder in your terminal or command prompt.
+If you’ve cloned the repository, navigate to the project folder in your terminal or command prompt.

 ```bash
 cd wifi-password-extractor-gui
 ```

-### 3. **Install Dependencies**:
+### 3. **Install Dependencies** (for Python version only):
-Install the required Python dependencies using pip.
+If you’re running the Python version of the application, install the required dependencies using pip.

 ```bash
 pip install Pillow